pumpncode/FinalMix/README.md

 - Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector).
 This should already be installed as part of steamodded's installation process.

 # Installation
-Get the latest stable version from the [Releases](e), then download and extract the zip.
+Get the latest version from  [here](https://github.com/cloudzXIII/KHJokers/archive/refs/heads/main.zip), then extract it into the Mods folder.

 # Features
 Currently Adds the following Jokers: